What usually changes the price

 - Used versus refurbished condition

-- Selection count and row layout
+- Selection count and column layout

 - Machine cleanliness and testing status